yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 1. September 2013–January 2015.
 External Teaching Assistant of Programming Practical, Faculty of Science and Technology, Ryukoku University, Japan (Role: teaching assistant of R language; No. of participants = 5-10)

 ## Panels, boards, and reviewing activities
+1. April 2024–Present.
+Organizing committee member of the poster presentation for high-school students, Ecological Society of Japan
-1. January 2019–Present.
+1. January 2019–December 2024.
 Editorial board member of the Society for the Study of Species Biology, Japan
 1. October 2023–November 2024.
 Guest editor for the special issue "Ecology and Evolution", **_Plant and Cell Physiology_**
 1. April 2020–December 2021.
 Reviewing editor of **_Journal of Evolutionary Biology_**
 1. December 2022.
 Organizing committee member of the 52nd symposium of the Study of Species Biology, Japan, <https://sites.google.com/view/sssb2020shiga>